Occidental Petroleum Corporation (OXY) Shares Up Despite Recent Market Volatility

-Occidental Petroleum Corporation (NYSE: OXY)’s stock price has increased by 1.63 compared to its previous closing price of 60.27.
-However, the company has seen a gain of 3.85% in its stock price over the last five trading days.
+Occidental Petroleum Corporation (NYSE: OXY)’s stock price has increased by 2.14 compared to its previous closing price of 60.85. but the company has seen a 4.09% gain in its stock price over the last five trading sessions.
 MarketWatch.com reported on 02/27/23 that Warren Buffett’s Berkshire Hathaway is the largest investor in these 8 stocks

 Is It Worth Investing in Occidental Petroleum Corporation (NYSE: OXY) Right Now?

-Occidental Petroleum Corporation (NYSE: OXY) has a higher price-to-earnings ratio of 4.93x compared to its average ratio,, and the 36-month beta value for OXY is at 1.80.
+Occidental Petroleum Corporation (NYSE: OXY) has a higher price-to-earnings ratio of 5.00x compared to its average ratio, and the 36-month beta value for OXY is at 1.80.
+Analysts have varying views on the stock, with 8 analysts rating it as a “buy,” 2 rating it as “overweight,” 16 as “hold,” and 2 as “sell.”

 Sponsored